woodstr/msc-thesis/README.md

 # ML-based Data Matrix decoding
 This project seeks to create a Data Matrix decoder that relies on ML based methods.

+Weekly supervisor meetings occur on Thursdays at 13:30.

 # Quick Links
 * [Week 1](#week-1---6-feb-2025)
 * [Week 2](#week-2---13-feb-2025)